danoNullops/music-metadata/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs both React app and GraphQL/express backend in development mode, including the GraphiQL tool.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open GraphiQL at [http://localhost:4000/graphql](http://localhost:4000/graphql) to view in browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `yarn start:web`

+Runs only React app in development mode.

+### `yarn start:server`

+Runs only GraphQL/express backend in development mode, including the GraphiQL tool.

+### `yarn start:prod`

+Must run ( `yarn build` ) first.\
+Requires the process management daemon pm2.
+Install with ( `yarn global add pm2` ).

+Runs a basic production version of the app.\
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 ### `yarn test`

+Tests are currently not implemented.
+Will be added soon.\
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.